wibrar/Zombie-Apocalypse/README.md

-Team:
+## Team:

-Ripudaman Singh - 202054565
+1. Ripudaman Singh - 202054565
-Implemented Crosshair improvements (visibility, contrast, bullet position, color opacity) Added Difficulty Level selection
+- Implemented Crosshair improvements (visibility, contrast, bullet position, color opacity)
+- Added Difficulty Level selection
-Implemented Invincibility with a delay for the Player Character Adjusted projectile offset for consistency
+- Implemented Invincibility with a delay for the Player Character
+- Adjusted projectile offset for consistency
-Implemented Shoot Delay (cooldown) for strategic gameplay Modified Zombie AI acceptance rate
+- Implemented Shoot Delay (cooldown) for strategic gameplay
+- Modified Zombie AI acceptance rate

-Wasif Ibrar - 202149944
+2. Wasif Ibrar - 202149944
-Created Win and Lose screens with options to respawn or return to the main menu Added in-game pause menu
+- Created Win and Lose screens with options to respawn or return to the main menu
+- Added in-game pause menu
-Designed and implemented the main menu screen with difficulty level selection Added HUD with Player Health bar
+- Designed and implemented the main menu screen with difficulty level selection
+- Added HUD with Player Health bar

-Sources:
+## Sources:

-Adding a Crosshair to the UE5 FPS Template + Basic Line trace UE5 - Adding a Crosshair to the UE5 FPS Template + Basic Line trace (YouTube) How To Create UMG UI in Unreal Engine.
+### Adding a Crosshair to the UE5 FPS Template + Basic Line trace:

+UE5 - Adding a Crosshair to the UE5 FPS Template + Basic Line trace (YouTube) How To Create UMG UI in Unreal Engine.
 For Main Menu, Pause Screen, Win and Lose screens.
 How To Create UMG UI in Unreal Engine - Main Menu (YouTube)